 Meet Janice

-Janice Hahn was elected to the Los Angeles County Board of Supervisors in 2016 and serves as the Board’s Chair.
+Janice Hahn was elected to the Los Angeles County Board of Supervisors in 2016.
 She has dedicated her career to public service, following in the footsteps of her father Supervisor Kenny Hahn, who served for 40 years on the Board of Supervisors and whose legacy includes bringing the Dodgers to Los Angeles, creating the nation’s first paramedic program, and being the only politician willing to meet Dr. Martin Luther King Jr. at Los Angeles International Airport when he visited Los Angeles in the early 1960s.

 During her time on the Board, Supervisor Janice Hahn has worked tirelessly to invest in the communities she represents and fulfill LA County’s mission of being a safety net for our most vulnerable residents, whether they are sick, incarcerated, living with mental illness, or living in poverty.